Bucket List Experience: Motor Gliding

 We climbed it up to get the logbook in which my Dad had to enter information such as his name, the date, the starting place, the flight duration, and more.

-From the tower, I enjoyed the view of the runway for the last time, before we headed for lunch.
-It was only then when I realized how hungry I actually was.
+It was only then that I realized how hungry I actually was.
 Due to all my nervousness and excitement, I barely ate something in the morning.

 Final Words About Motor Gliding